Aviksaikat/Blockchain-CTF-Solutions/ethernaut/fallback/README.md

    1. We don't have that much ether
    2. We can't send more than `0.001` because of this line `require(msg.value < 0.001 ether)` in `contribute` fn.

 2. What can we do here............
 Interestingly there is a `receive()` method which is interesting.
 This one says that if we make any contribution which is greater than `0` then we'll be the owner of the contract.
 But this doesn't look like a normal fn.
 It doesn't have the `function` keyword.
 If we look at solidity documentation the `receive()` method is a special method (from solidity 6) that allows a contract to receive payments i.e. ether.
 Ok coool.
-But how do we invoke it.
-I mean we can't call it like a regular function.
+More on [receive](https://www.educative.io/answers/how-to-receive-ethers-inside-a-smart-contract) fn.

 ```js
 receive() external payable {